ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 * NACHET_BLOB_PIPELINE_VERSION
   * Containing the version the user wants to select
 * NACHET_BLOB_PIPELINE_DECRYPTION_KEY
-  * The key to decrypt sensible data such as the API key and the endpoint of a model.
+  * The key to decrypt sensitive data such as the API key and the endpoint of a model.

 #### In the code

-In the backend, the pipelines are retrieved using the `get_pipelines` function which call the get_ml_structure of the datastore.
+In the backend, the pipelines are retrieved using the `get_pipelines` function which calls the `get_ml_structure` in the datastore.
 This function retrieves the data from the database.
 Then the pipelines are stored in the `CACHE["endpoint"]` variable.
 This is the variable that feeds the `models` information and metadata to the frontend.

-In the `app.py`
+In `app.py`

 ```python
 async def get_pipelines(cipher_suite=Fernet(FERNET_KEY)):
     """
     Retrieves the pipelines from the Azure storage API.